forseti-security/forseti-security/google/cloud/security/README.md

 to export the WORKON_HOME env and source the virtualenvwrapper.sh.

 #### SendGrid API Key
-SendGrid is the email service provider.
+SendGrid is currently the only supported email service provider.
 To use it, sign up for a [SendGrid account](https://sendgrid.com) and create a [General API Key](https://sendgrid.com/docs/User_Guide/Settings/api_keys.html).
 You will use this API key in the deployment templates or as a flag value for the Forseti Security commandline tools.

 ### Setup
 #### Create a virtualenv and activate it, e.g.: